abhighosh98/StockSentimentAnalysis/README.md

 # StockSentimentAnalysis
 This project of Sentiment Analysis on Financial News classifies the polarity of a given text, article or news snippet about the financial markets using VADER sentiment analysis.
+The final output is shown below.
+The red lines denote that on those days, negative new articles were released about the company choosen.
+Similarly, the green lines denote the release of positive articles on those days.
+We can use these as a kind of buy or sell signal for the particular company.
 ![Final Output](https://drive.google.com/uc?export=view&id=15aBMVSkrBIZfk1dU28hFuaiYlZjVNOYv)

 # Working